sadekbaroudi/vik/README.md

 > **Note**
 > Please be aware that for keyboard pcbs, VIK assumes that it's running at 3.3v logic levels.
 This is easily achieved by using a RP2040.
 If you are using a 5v controller, it is the keyboard's responsibility to level shift before going to the VIK module.
 See the [Microcontroller selection](#microcontroller-selection) section below

+## License

+**The licensing for VIK works as follows:**
+The main `LICENSE.md` in the git repository root directory applies to the whole repo, except where there is a `LICENSE.md` in the sub-folder.
+In that case, that `LICENSE.md` is then applied recursively until there is another `LICENSE.md` in any of its subdirectories (if any).

 ## Overview

 VIK is a standard for a data interface between printed circuit boards.
 It is intended to provide modularity between a mechanical keyboard pcb and additional features.
 The main pcb can have a controller and a switch matrix, while the modules can provide additional features.